 - You hit your head – This is a pretty sure sign of a concussion, especially if you are also sleepy, dizzy, or vomiting.

-- It wakes you up – If a headache is severe enough to wake you out of a deep sleep and you can’t identify anything else that could have been the cause of waking (i.e. needing to use the bathroom), you are experiencing more pain than a normal headache.
+- It wakes you up – If a headache is severe enough to wake you out of deep sleep and you can’t identify anything else that could have been the cause of waking (i.e. needing to use the bathroom), you are experiencing more pain than normal head pain.